Top 5 Chill Out Bars in the Lion City

 What can I say about Blu Jaz?
 It is great.
 Food is good (I would recommend the chicken curry or the bar snacks, including fish fingers shaped like fish), service is good (a rarity in Singapore, I mean how difficult is it to get the right drink to the right person in a timely fashion, seems it is a struggle in many bars in the city) and the atmosphere is always chilled out.
 A chance find given that it is not in the city (I stayed around the corner when I first arrived in Singapore twelve short months ago) but a good one.
 In summary KOOL!

-Other notable additions to the list could also be Red Dot (either at Dempsey or Boat Quay), BQ Bar (also on Boat Quay), Harry’s at Chijmes (especially to watch Liverpool play and sadly lose more often than not), the Indochine on Club Street or Ying Yang (also on Club Street) or perhaps Muddy Murphy’s (off Orchard Road) for a Sunday roast.
-Smith’s Chippy on Tanjong Katong Road also serves beer and GREAT fish and chips (only missing being wrapped in yesterday’s edition of The Sun).
+Other notable additions to the list could also be Red Dot (either at Dempsey or Boat Quay), BQ Bar (also on Boat Quay), Harry’s at Chijmes (especially to watch Liverpool play and sadly lose more often than not, UPDATE - April 2015 with the revamping of Chijmes it looks as if the Liverpool supporters club no longer meet at the Harry's, can anybody confirm where they now go to watch matches?), the Indochine on Club Street or Ying Yang (also on Club Street) or perhaps Muddy Murphy’s (off Orchard Road) for a Sunday roast.
+Smith’s Chippy on Tanjong Katong Road (UPDATE - January 2016 this branch is now closed.
+If you want your fish and chip fix you can head to Balmoral Plaza, Bukit Timah Road) also serves beer and GREAT fish and chips (only missing being wrapped in yesterday’s edition of The Sun).